Home Storage Gold IRA: Is it a legal (or viable) option?8 min read

 The big depositories all have very inclusive insurance policies that go up to $1 billion.
 That means that even if something was to happen to the bullion in their facility, you’d be compensated in full.
 This not only covers internal and external breaches, but also things like environmental damage.

-If you’re storing gold by yourself, you probably want to take out an insurance policy for it.
-In the absence of it, it’s finders, keepers.
-And that introduces yet another form of hassle.
 You have to familiarize yourself with insurance policies, then get one that suits you best, and then make sure you don’t do anything that could violate this insurance.
 And, sure enough, there’s no shortage of actions that could bring that on.

 Even if you have a good familiarity of how insurance works, getting a policy just to be able to store bullion on top of having to make some sort of vault is already turning into a lot of effort.
 As you can see, there are quite a few cons associated with taking the path less traveled over simply storing the IRA assets in an approved depository.
 This brings me to my verdict on the matter…